graememcc/funkierJS/docs/markdown/byCategory.md

 Returns: `number`

-A wrapper around Date.prototype.getUTCMilliseconds.
-Takes a date object, and returns an integer representing the milliseconds field of the given date (0-999), adjusted for UTC.
+A wrapper around `Date.prototype.getUTCMilliseconds`.
+Takes a `Date` object, and returns an integer representing the milliseconds field of the given date (0-999), adjusted for UTC.
 ***
 ### getUTCMinutes ###
 **Usage:** `var result = getUTCMinutes(d);`